getappmap/appmap/README.md

 ## v1.4.1

 * Make source location optional; it's not always possible to provide it but appmaps lacking it can still be useful.
+* Make receiver and parameters optional; they not always make sense and there could be performance or operational reasons to skip capture.

 ## v1.4